Wikipedia

 According to Ian Gentles:

-Charles I's nephew.
-Prince Rupert of the Rhine, was a famed warrior who won hardly any battles on land or sea.
+Charles I's nephew, Prince Rupert of the Rhine, was a famed warrior who won hardly any battles on land or sea.
 Beloved by his men for his death-defying courage and his high sense of military honour, he was nonetheless a bad tempered and arrogant leader.
 His defects of character became more accentuated with age.
 Yet he remains one of the most romantic figures in English history, admired for his reckless cavalry charges, and his equally reckless naval charges against the much stronger Parliamentary, and later Dutch, fleets. ...
-The prince alienated many because he was frequently irascible, tactless, impatient, and—most seriously—a poor judge of character.[187]
+The prince alienated many because he was frequently irascible, tactless, impatient, and—most seriously—a poor judge of character.[186]

 Prince Rupert's memory is well attested in the geography of Canada.
 The lands of the Hudson's Bay Company, being all the land drained by rivers flowing into Hudson Bay, were known as Rupert's Land from 1670 until 1870.
 The Anglican Diocese of Rupert's Land, based in Winnipeg, Manitoba,[187] is the relic of this period, as are Prince Rupert Avenue, Rupert Avenue, and Rupertsland Avenue in Winnipeg.[188]

 Elsewhere in Canada, the city of Prince Rupert, British Columbia, the community of Prince Rupert in the city of Edmonton, Alberta and the Rupert River in Quebec are all named after the Prince.
 Rupert's Bay on St Helena may also be named after him.
 In Bristol, there was also a street, Rupert Street, and formerly a public house, The Prince Rupert in Rupert Street, named to commemorate Prince Rupert.
+A secondary school for children of military personnel living in British Forces Germany was named Prince Rupert School named after Prince Rupert.

 Genealogical table